- Water tests

 - Volken: 43–46 °fH

-- Zumikon: 15–16 °fH (one of the softest waters in the region)
+- Zumikon: 15–16 °fH (one of the softest water supplies in the region)

-Are there challenges in water supply?
+Are there challenges for the water supply?

 Further information